whenitsdone1/scems_capstone/README.md

 - Tuesday 12pm

 # About The Project
--Scripting tool intended to replace the current manual QA proccess employed by LTU
+- Scripting tool intended to replace the current manual QA proccess employed by LTU